Applications are processed through

 Each state and territory assesses research applications according to broadly similar criteria, balancing likely benefits and feasibility against likely costs and ethical requirements.

-If you still have questions about the application process, you might find answers on our FAQs page.
-Otherwise, feel free to contact us:
+If you still have questions about the application process, you might find answers on the FAQs page or contact us.

 Telephone: (07) 3034 5929